 - Completion of assignments

 If a child is showing any signs of illness they should stay home and their parent/caregiver should call the school building’s attendance line.
+If you believe an absence mark is incorrect, please contact your teacher.
+The teacher will work with the attendance office to ensure corrections are made.

 Elementary Grading and Assessment